NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Petrification Cannon.md

 * * *

 **Effect** A beam of coiling energy leaps from the _petrification cannon_ at a target within 60 feet.
-The target must attempt a DC 34 Fortitude check save against DC 34 with the effects of [[Spells/Petrify|Petrify]].
+The target must attempt a DC 34 Fortitude check save against DC 34 with the effects of [[Petrify|Petrify]].

 * * *